mooreryan/divnet-rs-book/src/lee_data_walkthrough.md

 You can find the scripts and data for this walk-through [on the GitHub page](https://github.com/mooreryan/divnet-rs/tree/master/test_files/lee_data_walkthrough).

-DELETE?
-There, I show you how to analyze the Lee dataset included with the DivNet R package with `divnet-rs`, including getting data out of R into the format that `divnet-rs` wants, running `divnet-rs`, and then importing data back in to how and how to use it.
+There, you can see how to analyze the Lee dataset included with the DivNet R package with `divnet-rs`, including getting data out of R into the format that `divnet-rs` wants, running `divnet-rs`, and then importing data back in to how and how to use it.

 # Comparing DivNet and divnet-rs